-Various committees composed of AHG members work with the AHG Council and the AHG Office to assure that our organizational mission is being met and that our plans are implemented.
+Various committees composed of AHG members work with the AHG Board of Directors and the AHG Office to assure that our organizational mission is being met and that our plans are implemented.
 Feel free to reach out to us at email@example.com if you have any interest in serving on a committee.

 This committee reviews applications for AHG Registered Herbalist membership.
 RH applicants are scored on specific criteria to asses their knowledge and experience as clincial herbalists.
 The committee reviews applications three times each year.

 Community Service Award (CSA)

 The Community Service Award is given once a year at the annual symposium to honor an individual, or a group, that has contributed significantly to the herbal profession, making a lasting impact through community or environmental service on a local or national level.
 Our committee ensures that the nomination period is announced and nominations are reviewed, a selection made and award presented.

 The Education Committee is responsible for advising on the development and maintenance of inclusive and up-to-date educational resources including website content, webinars, and mentorship materials.
 Our committee is interested in building relationships with herbal educational facilities (includes schools, farms, informal internship programs, and individual herbalists) to ensure our standards are reflective of the views of our members.
 The education committee is charged with reviewing, evaluating, elucidating and clarifying procedures for interested individuals to move forward with clear direction to help fulfill the requirements for becoming a Registered Herbalist.